XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter6.md

 When you request a song service from Spotiy, Spotify sends the song broken up into many packets.
 When your packets arrive, TCP does a full inventory and sends back acknowledgements of each packet received.
 If all packets are there, TCP signs for your delivery, and  you are done.
+Once TCP verifies the delivery of many packets for that one song request, your song will start to play.

 <p align="center">
    Figure 4: TCP